W-Kohlbeck/Kickstarter_Analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Analyzing Kickstarter Data to discover trends
+Analyzing Kickstarter Data to discover trends in succesfull crowdsourcing campaigns.